MartinSobel/Covchart/README.md

 # Do you want to help?
 ### Pull requests are welcome, here is a *to-do* list:
 **Improvements:**
-- Create tool for Delete selected curve
+- Create tool for delete selected curve
-- [Configure](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain) custom domain for GitHub Page site
-- Create searchbox for curves in aside
 - Create button for share the creation in social media
+- Create searchbox for curves

+**Fix:**
-- Fix countries that loads weird
+- Correct countries that loads weird
 - Adapt covchart for cell phones

 **Requires database:**